IBM/aspera-cli/docs/README.md

 - Send only files not modified since the last X seconds:
   - `--exclude-newer-than` (`exclude_newer_than`)
   - `--exclude-older-than` (`exclude_older_than`)
-- Top level folder shall not be created on destination
+- Top level folder should not be created on destination
   - `--src-base` (`src_base`)

 > [!NOTE]